What is a droopy eyelid?

 Be sure to keep the wound clean and dry and immediately contact your doctor if there are any signs of infection, such as swelling, redness, discharge, or pain.
 The upper eyelid may be bruised and sore for 7-10 days and it is advisable to avoid strenuous physical activity for this time.

-Swimming, wearing contact lenses and make-up should be avoided until the wound has completely healed.
+You should avoid swimming, wearing contact lenses and make-up until the wound has completely healed.